Hritikbansal/generative-robustness/README.md

 This repo contains the code for the experiments in the 'Leaving Reality to Imagination: Robust Classification via Generated Datasets' paper.
 Arxiv link: [https://arxiv.org/pdf/2302.02503.pdf](https://arxiv.org/pdf/2302.02503.pdf)

-## Link to ImageNet-1K-G-v1 dataset
+## Link to Generated ImageNet-1K dataset

-You can download the `ImageNet-1K-G-v1` dataset from [here](https://drive.google.com/drive/folders/1-jLyiJ_S-VZMS5zQNR6e1xDOAkAVJxvs?usp=share_link).
-Even though we discuss three variants of ImageNet-1K-G-v1 in the paper, we make generations using captions of the class labels (*SD-Labels*) public for novel usecases by the community.
+You can download the `Base-Generated-ImageNet-1K` dataset from [here](https://drive.google.com/drive/folders/1-jLyiJ_S-VZMS5zQNR6e1xDOAkAVJxvs?usp=sharing).
+Even though we discuss three variants of generated data in the paper, we make generations using captions of the class labels public for novel usecases by the community.

+You can download the `Finetuned-Generated-ImageNet-1K` dataset from [here](https://drive.google.com/drive/folders/1xVBcCrae1JrmOCoHHNWCw5UN6XAOoupk?usp=sharing).

 Structure of the dataset looks like:

 ```
-* train_captions.csv
 * train (1000 folders)
     * n01440764 (1300 images)
         * image1.jpeg